jeffpascal/youritdepartment/my-app/README.md

 - Add User (not fully implemented)
 - Increase count on User (will not work well, still work to do)
 - Delete User
+- Timer before loading results? (why?)
+There is almost no good reason to use timers in JavaScript since it is single threaded and can only cause issues.
+DOM updating at each change is much better and even more efficient because of how React renders the DOM.
+(React only updates the changed tags in the DOM)